 Meta-analyses and systematic overviews are at the top of the evidence pyramid.
 These involve systematically identifying all the studies that satisfy predefined criteria, such as strength of study or target population.
 They then analyse the dataset and determine which conclusion is best supported by all the currently available experiments.
-There are general standards for meta-analyses and systematic reviews that make them less prone to bias than simply perusing through the existing literature according to interest and coming to a conclusion at an arbitrary point.
+General standards for meta-analyses and systematic reviews make them less prone to bias than simply perusing the existing literature according to interest and coming to a conclusion at an arbitrary point.

 This is a huge part of the reason we, the authors, like the work done by organizations like GiveWell, as they can look at large numbers of studies and put together important overviews that allow others to easily and painlessly come to an informed opinion.